PolyCement/dotfiles/README.md

     ```

 - fcitx overrides xkb settings by default, which breaks caps lock being bound to zenkaku/hankaku, so i had to switch it off ("addons" → "xcb" → "allow overriding system xkb settings")

+- the awesomewm theme is set up to use whatever file is at `~/dotfiles/awesome/themes/default/background.png` as the desktop wallpaper. just symlink the file (or copy it? i guess?) there and it'll work